c1swtb/COIT11223-eportfolio/eportfolio-1-artificial-intelligence.md

 ### Justification and reflection

 I chose this video because the classifications broadened my understanding of AI.
 ASI stood out to me the most because I find the possibility of AI becoming more intelligent than humans exciting.
-I am a big believer in not getting stick on questions humans cannot definitively answer because of our own limitations.
+I am a big believer in not getting stuck on questions humans cannot definitively answer because of our own limitations.
 If AI can overcome some of those limits, solve problems we cannot, make new discoveries and improve society, I think that is a positive development.
 The possibility of ASI therefore feels more exciting to me than threatening.

 ## Artefact 2: The Risks of Autonomous Weapons